Geoffrey II of Villehardouin

+Geoffrey II of Villehardouin (Geoffroi II de Villehardouin) (c.
+1195- after May 6, 1246) was the third prince of Achaea (c.
+1229-1246).
+He battled in the imperial capital three times.

 Early years

 Geoffrey was born as the eldest son of Geoffrey of Villehardouin, a French knight from Champagne and his wife, Elisabeth of Chappes.
-His father joined the Fourth Crusade in 1199, later conquered a significant part of the Peloponnese and seized the throne of the Principality of Achaea following the death of its first prince, William I (1205–1209).
+His father entered the Fourth Crusade in 1205, later conquered a significant part of the Peloponnese and seized the throne of the Principality of Achaea following the death of its first prince, William I (1205–1209).

-The new prince summoned his wife from Champagne during the early period of his residence in the Peloponnese.
-She came with their young son, Geoffrey and the family took up its residence in the castles of La Crémonie (now Sparta, Greece) and Kalamata.

-In 1217 the young Geoffrey married Agnes, the daughter of Emperor Peter I of Constantinople (1217).